 People want all their devices to be recognized when attaching to the 802.11 network and control access to Internet content based on the user of various devices, without launching an application or using a portal.
 And, this needs to use a method that isn’t easily hacked and circumvented.
 For a visiting device, the device should be given only very limited access (if any at all) to the 802.11 network and Internet; thus unknown devices need to be distinguishable from one of the approved devices.
 For example, existing parental control offered in 802.11 routers is usually based on the MAC address of the device.
 Another example: pass/block list.

-<Debate about this being within our scope.> Real-world example needed.

-Hotel access (portal, pay, etc.) in here??

-Pending contribution with description, and analysis that solutions for this use case are beyond 802.11 scope.
+This scenario can be handled with a client-side “opt-in” method for providing a device or user identification that is hidden from third party snooping, and provided only to trusted infrastructure (for example, where RSN has been established).
+Any broader solution (not explicitly “opt-in”, not secured from snooping, or not restricted to trusted infrastructure) is considered out of scope for 802.11bh.

 Post-association home automation (including arrival detection)